 Q&A with Kent Bennett from the LA Department of Children & Family Services

-Foster Love - Together We Rise is able to reach foster youth because of our amazing foster agency partners across the United States.
-A secondary goal to our mission is to uplift and educate people about what is actually happening within the foster care community.
-What are the real issues and how can we come together to positively impact foster youth.
+Foster Love – Together We Rise is able to reach foster youth because of our amazing foster agency partners across the United States.
+A secondary goal of our mission is to uplift and educate people about what is actually happening within the foster care community.
+What are the real issues and how can we come together to positively impact foster youth?
+We had a Q&A with Kent Bennett to answer these questions.

 Social workers are the backbone of the foster care community, they are the guardians and protectors of our most vulnerable.
 Here is a personal look at Kent’s experiences.